TuringLang/Turing.jl/docs/src/using-turing/guide.md

 #### Constructing product distributions with filldist

 The function `filldist` provides a general interface to construct product distributions over distributions of the same type and parameterisation.
-Note that in contrast to the product distribution interface provided by Distributions.jl (`Product`), `filldist` supports product distributions over univariate or multivariate distributions.
+Note that, in contrast to the product distribution interface provided by Distributions.jl (`Product`), `filldist` supports product distributions over univariate or multivariate distributions.

 Example usage: